Rhynchites weevil (Rhynchites aequatus (Linnaeus))

 - It can be very destructive in organic orchards where the only cultural control measure is to manage alternative hosts.
 However, it seems that although infestations are often associated with adjacent hawthorn, this is not always the case.

-- It is probable that apple fruit rhynchites weevils may be controlled in organic orchards by one or more sprays of pyrethrins (Spruzit, Pyrethrum 5 EC) targeted against adults after blossom.
-Pyrethrins (Spruzit, Pyrethrum 5 EC) is approved for use in organic orchards but permission should be sought from certification bodies before use.
+- Before 2021, apple fruit rhynchites weevils could be controlled in organic orchards by one or more sprays of pyrethrins (Pyrethrum 5 EC) targeted against adults after blossom.
+In 2021, AHDB has been seeking an EAMU authorisation for Spruzit (pyrethrins) for use on apple.